 Forwarding Unrecognized Requests

-Large Content Download
+Simulate Large Content Download

 Simulations that stream large content, even bigger than 2GB (!), with only few MB of memory.

-HTTP API Fidelity
+HTTP API Simulation Fidelity

 API RecorderCapture raw HTTP traffic and save it into files with API Recorder.
-The recordings can greatly ease the modelling of API simulations.
+Use the recordings to model API simulations.

 It gets even better - fully functional API Simulator is free!